IBM/ibm_zosmf/docs/source/modules/zmf_sca.rst

       changed
-        Indicates if any change is made during the module operation.
+        Indicates whether any change is made during the module operation.

         | **returned**: always
         | **type**: bool